thegetty/quire-docs/content/documentation/install-uninstall.md

 npm install --global @thegetty/quire-cli
 ```

 Note that while any *new* projects you start at this point will use the latest version of Quire just installed, older, previously started projects will remain untouched.
-This to avoid any unforeseen and unintended changes to publications that are completed or in progress as the version of Quire you use can effect layouts of a page, availablility of features, etcetera.
+This is to avoid any unforeseen and unintended changes to publications that are completed or in progress as the version of Quire you use can effect layouts of a page, availablility of features, etcetera.

-run commands from the new version of Quire on old Quire projects.

 While it will not make changes to older projects, you should still be able to run commands from the new version of Quire on old Quire projects.
 Commands like `quire preview` and `quire pdf`.
 If you run into trouble with this and find commands do not run as intended or you see errors logged in your command-line, search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions) for help.